 Gallstones are pieces of stone-like material that collect in the gallbladder.
 The gallbladder sits under the liver and stores a fluid called bile.
 Gallstones may be as small as a grain of sand or as large as a golf ball.
 A person may have one large stone, many tiny stones, or both.

 Copyright © Nucleus Medical Media, Inc.

-Other factors that may increase your risk of gallstones include:
+Things that may raise the risk of gallstones are:

 American Liver Foundation

 National Institute of Diabetes and Digestive and Kidney Diseases